nb91oh/gpx-mapper/README.md

 pip install -r requirements.txt
 ```

+NOTE: this project uses geopandas as a dependency, whose dependencies cannot be installed directly from pypi on windows (https://geopandas.org/install.html#installing-with-pip). if you are on Windows I recommend you use Ubuntu on WSL instead (https://ubuntu.com/wsl)

 ## running the application

 with the virtual environment activated and at the root of the directory run the following to start the application: